-- Only authorized staff will have access to the EIV system via ID and Password - 2.
+- b.
+Keep records and monitor security issues - c.
+Communicate security information and requirements to appropriate staff, and coordinate and conduct security awareness training for staff. - d.
+Conduct quarterly review of User IDs - e.
+Report any evidence of unauthorized access or - know security breaches. - 7.
+Security Safeguards - 1.
+Only authorized staff will have access to the EIV system via ID and Password - 2.
 All users of the EIV System will have a current signed USER AGREEMENT on file - 3.
 WHA will keep a record of all authorized users, including date access was granted and date access was revoked, if applicable. - 4.
 All employees issued keys will complete a form acknowledging receipt and a log will be kept with names, date of issue and date of turn-in. - 5.
-Work area of persons authorized to research and download EIV and other privacy-sensitive information will be shielded from the public. - 6.
-Unauthorized staff persons will not have access to workstation and computer of authorized persons. - 7.
-WHA staff will not leave tenant folders exposed on desktops or computer screens open with sensitive data unattended.
-Folders will be locked in files and computer screens cleared before staff person leaves his/her office for any reason. - 8.
-Any EIV printout will be removed from printer immediately so that nothing will be inadvertently left in printer and vulnerable to unauthorized access. - 9.
+Work area of persons authorized to research and download EIV and other privacy-sensitive information will be shielded from the public.

+6. Unauthorized staff persons will not have access to workstation and computer of authorized persons.

+7. WHA staff will not leave tenant folders expose ed on desktops or computer screens op en with sensitive data unattended.
+Folders wi Il be locked in files and computer screens cleared before staf f person leaves his/her office for any reason.

+- 8. Any EIV printout will be removed from printer immediately so that nothing will be inadvertently left in printer and vulnerable to unauthorized access. - 9.
 EIV printout data will be kept in family file. - 10.
 At the close of business, tenant files will be locked, and file cabinet areas locked. - 11.
 Security procedures will be reviewed with staff periodically to safeguard against laxity and breaches. - 7.
 Disclosure of EIV System to Tenant: - 8.
 On January 11, 2010 HUD issued Notice H 2010-02 which includes the EIV & You Brochure and the requirements for distribution.
 Effective January 31, 2010, the Waco Housing Authority will provide each tenant household with the "EIV & You brochure at the time of annual recertification along with a copy of the HUD Fact Sheet "How Your Rent is Determined".
 The "EIV & You" brochure must also be proved to new tenants at move in.
 Lease signing and recertification packets will contain TX16, "Tenant Rights and Responsibilities", HUD Fact Sheet "How Your Rent is Determined", and "EIV & You" TX273, "What You Should Know about EIV". - 9.
 EIV Reports: - 10.
 Monthly - 11.
 The Identity Verification Reports (both the Failed Pre-screening Report and Failed Verification report) and the Deceased Tenant Report will be reviewed and resolved on a monthly basis. - 12.
 Quarterly - 13.
 The New Hires Report and Multiple Subsidy Report will be reviewed quarterly. - 14.
 The EIV system was established to reduce errors in income reporting.
 Currently HUD has determined that when the EIV income data differs from the tenant proved income by at least \$200.00 per month, this constitutes a "substantial difference". - 15.
 In cases where the EIV income data is NOT substantially different than tenant reported income the Waco Housing Authority shall: - 16.
 Use tenant documents to calculate anticipated annual income if the EIV is less than the current tenant-provide documentation.